edmiyatake/PhotoCollage/README.md

 # PhotoCollage
-A website for a collection of photos
+My first HTML + CSS project.
+I tried to make a website that emphasizes a collection of photos.